-- Develop annually, in consultation with the Attorney General, a plan for considering rule changes;
+- Develop annually, in consultation with the Attorney General, a plan for considering Rules changes;

-- Identify rule changes that it considers are needed, including discussion as appropriate regarding the reasons the changes are needed;
+- Identify Rules changes that it considers are needed, including discussion as appropriate regarding the reasons the changes are needed;

-- Evaluate proposals for rule changes expressed by members of the judiciary (whether through the judicial rules committee or otherwise), the legal profession, ministries of government, and the public, and communicate the Rules Committee’s view of whether or not each proposal should be considered, with reasons as appropriate;
+- Evaluate proposals for Rules changes expressed by members of the judiciary, the legal profession, ministries of government, and the public, and communicate the Rules Committee’s view of whether or not each proposal should be considered, with reasons as appropriate;

 - Engage in consultation;

-- Provide advice and recommendations to the Attorney General regarding proposed rule changes;
+- Provide advice and recommendations to the Attorney General regarding proposed Rules changes;

 5.00 Appointment of the Chair:

-5.01 The Chair is appointed to a five year term and may be reappointed to subsequent terms.
+5.01 The Chair is appointed by the Attorney General, from among the members of the Rules Committee to a five year term and may be reappointed to subsequent terms.

 5.02 The Chair has the following responsibilities: